scitran/client/Connecting-and-Authentication.md

 ### General use

-A scitran client connection to the Flywheel site is established by creating a scitran Matlab object
+A scitran client connection to the Flywheel site is established by creating a scitran object.
 ```
 st = scitran('stanfordlabs');
 ```